Called 2005 | Silk 2018

 Top 35 Under 35 – Private Client Practitioner (2009)

-Hui Ling has chaired or spoken at conferences organised by the CIOT, the IIT, STEP, the Oxford Centre for Business Taxation, LexisNexis and IBC amongst others.
+Hui Ling has chaired or spoken at conferences organised by the CIOT, the ATT, STEP, the VPG, the Oxford Centre for Business Taxation, the International Fiscal Association and the Academy of European Law, amongst others.
+She is always happy to accept speaking invitations, including at internal firm training seminars.

 CEDR Accredited Mediator